Disiok/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-Simon is a Research Scientist at Uber ATG R&D and a graduate student at the University of Toronto, supervised by Professor Raquel Urtasun.
+Simon is a Research Scientist at Uber ATG R&D and a PhD student at the University of Toronto, supervised by Professor Raquel Urtasun.
 His research interest mainly lies in machine learning and robotics.

-At ATG R&D, he aims to use understanding of interactive scenarios to improve planning and simulation.
+At Uber ATG R&D, he aims to use understanding of interactive scenarios to improve planning and simulation.
 Before joining the University of Toronto, Simon studied computer science at the University of Waterloo.